 • “Silvertail” suburbs (Wentworth, the North Shore and the Northern Beaches), where Labor can’t expect to do well.

-• Inner and middle-ring suburbs (the arc from Parramatta to Cook), of which Labor holds seven, while the Liberals hold Reid, Banks and Cook.
+• Inner and middle-ring suburbs (the arc from Parramatta to Cook), of which Labor holds seven and the Liberals hold Reid, Banks and Cook.

-• Outer suburbs, of which Labor holds six, while the Liberals hold Lindsay, Mitchell and Hughes.
+• Outer suburbs, of which Labor holds six and the Liberals hold Lindsay, Mitchell and Hughes.

 The map shows that Labor, even in a disappointing year, hasn’t lost touch with non-elite suburban voters in the way that Bowen implies.
-And, looking at the seats Labor could plausibly hope to pick up, they don’t have any obvious commonalities beyond being suburban.
+And the seats Labor could plausibly hope to pick up don’t have any obvious commonalities beyond being suburban.
 Nor are they massively different from the neighbouring seats Labor holds.

-Although the result of the 2019 election was a disappointment for Labor after a long period ahead in the polls, it was every close.
-If Labor had won a couple of seats in the inner and middle-ring suburbs of Sydney and a few more in Brisbane and Melbourne, Bill Shorten would now be prime minister.
-And equally, half a dozen wins in outer-suburban seats would have produced the same outcome.
-In those contexts, to identify some particular part of Labor’s support base for special attention while attacking another part is an exercise in futility.
+Although the result of the 2019 election was a disappointment for Labor, it was every close.
+If the party had won a couple of seats in the inner and middle-ring suburbs of Sydney and a few more in Brisbane and Melbourne, Bill Shorten would now be prime minister.
+Half a dozen wins in outer-suburban seats would have produced the same outcome.
+To identify some particular part of Labor’s support base for special attention while attacking another part would be an exercise in futility.

-In other words, Labor’s support base consists primarily of non-elite urban voters, while the Coalition depends mainly on rural, regional and well-off urban voters.
+To put it another way, Labor’s support base consists primarily of non-elite urban voters while the Coalition depends mainly on rural, regional and well-off urban voters.
 This would be unsurprising if it weren’t for the fact that so much political commentary, including Bowen’s, assumes the opposite.